About us

 - SUPSI – Scuola universitaria professionale della Svizzera italiana

-NCCR Robotics promotes three main strands of research:
+NCCR Robotics promoted three main strands of research:

-Wearable robots: We work with neurologists and physicians to truly understand the human body and nervous system so that robots are attuned to the needs of the wearer.
-This includes enabling prosthetic limbs to process impulses from the brain and developing soft technologies to make wearable and rehabilitation robots more practical and natural.
+Wearable robots: working with neurologists and physicians to truly understand the human body and nervous system so that robots are attuned to the needs of the wearer.
+This included enabling prosthetic limbs to process impulses from the brain and developing soft technologies to make wearable and rehabilitation robots more practical and natural.

-Education robots: We are designing new modular and reconfigurable robots fitted with sensors and actuators to provide an effective and affordable tool for teaching in schools and universities.
-Aside from our research aims, we are also active in the fields of education and training (kids, undergraduates and postgraduates), knowledge and technology transfer (industrial liaison), advancement of women and communication.
+Education robots: designing new modular and reconfigurable robots fitted with sensors and actuators to provide an effective and affordable tool for teaching in schools and universities.
+Aside from our research aims, we were also active in the fields of education and training (kids, undergraduates and postgraduates), knowledge and technology transfer (industrial liaison), advancement of women and communication.